anshulsamar/anshulsamar.github.io/_projects/vae.md

 \end{align*}
 $$

-Note that the negative gradient is in the direction of the mean (same, outside of scaling, to step 5 above).
+Note that the negative gradient is in the direction of the mean.
+This is the same as step 5 above.

 **References**